Château de Prague

 Four Seasons Hotel Prague Luxury

-Three buildings, baroque to neo-classical, set on the bank facing the castle: Vltava-side rooms frame Charles Bridge like a painting.
+Three buildings, ranging from baroque to neoclassical, set right on the riverbank facing the castle: rooms on the Vltava side frame the Charles Bridge like a painting.

 Check availability